erinpentecost/deterbus/README.md

 * This library depends on pointers to handle callbacks instead of an entity/id system.
 That means serialization is a real pain.
 * The event bus will keep callbacks from being garbage collected.
-* Publication of one event to one subsriber isn't fast.
+* Publication of one event to one subscriber isn't fast.
 On my system, it takes 0.184731 ms.